CEL Rule Conditions

 The evaluator does not need an operating-system sandbox for normal trusted/admin-authored rule configuration.
 CEL is an interpreted expression language, not arbitrary Rust or JavaScript execution, and expressions can only resolve variables and functions registered in the CEL context.
 The CEL context is therefore the primary sandbox boundary.

-For the Rust cel-interpreter integration, context construction should be explicit.
+For the Rust cel integration, context construction should be explicit.
 Context::default() exposes standard pure CEL functions such as size, contains, string helpers, type conversions, regex matches, and time parsing helpers depending on enabled crate features.
 If a service accepts tenant-authored or otherwise untrusted CEL, prefer Context::empty() and add only platform-approved helper functions.

 Security policy should be engine-owned.
 A rule may request a named condition security profile, but it must not define its own function allowlist, size limits, resource limits, or isolation mode.
 If a rule author controls the rule body, then inline security settings are also attacker-controlled.